Neotys-Labs/AMQP/README.md

 ### Exchange - Declare

-This Advanced Action publishes a message on an AMQP channel.
+This Advanced Action declares an exchange on the AMQP channel.
 Parameters:

 | Name                     | Description       |